-When you start your radiotherapy, a special dressing called Mepitel Film may be applied to the treatment area.
+When you start your radiotherapy, a special dressing called Mepitel Film may or may not be applied to the treatment area.
+This will depend on the number of sessions of treatment prescribed by your doctor.

 Mepitel Film is a thin, see-through dressing that protects and helps to heal the skin during and after the completion of radiotherapy.